SENG480/course/project.md

 Identical to M3.
 No bonus marks.
 Ultimately I need to be convinced your team has a good understanding of important run-time functionality of your system.
 A good way to do this is to get the system running and trace a simple end-to-end run of core parts of the code.
 For example, in Toyplot I might walk through a simple tutorial and explain how each component in Toyplot gets called in turn to get a plot displayed.
 Running tests is another way to simulate this.

 ## 5. Code Quality and Technical Debt (15%)
-Assess your project's code quality using automated tools like BetterCodeHub, Sonarqube, CodeScene.
+Assess your project's code quality using automated tools like Pylint, FindBugs, CppLint, Sonarqube, CodeScene.
+The last two are more tricky to configure so start early.
+Then write a report documenting what you have found, and any possible technical debt the project might be facing.

+### Suggested steps
+By now you ought to have a good grasp of the internal structure of your projects, and some idea of what exactly its architecture is.
+Recall from class lectures that *technical debt* reflects the short-term decisions with potential high longer term costs.

+1. Run one of the tools suggested above; feel free to find a different one (but let me know).
+2. Search the project's issue tracker looking for shortcuts; good keywords include "technical debt" and "tradeoff".
+You can likely think of others.
+3. Search the project's code for instances of "Fixme", "Hack", etc. Keep in mind, however, that we are really looking for *design* flaws, not just bad coding practice.
+4. Have one or two team members report on the code quality tool report.
+Read the report, and summarize what you find.
+This should be prepared as though you were giving a 10 min summary to an executive.
+5. Other team mates should combine the output of steps 2/3 and their knowledge of the design from previous milestones, in order to report on possible design problems due to technical debt.
+Make sure your reporting uses evidence from the code/issues/other docs to make the case.
+Nearly every project maintainer would love more time to just refactor the codebase, so figure out where they would spend that time.

 ### Deadline
 Due in Github by **March 19**.

 ### Deliverables
 1. Code quality report.
+Include the output of the tool, plus your summary of the results.
 2. Based on your architecture documents, analyze potential technical debt in the project.
-Report at least 3 potential shortcuts that might have long-term consequences.
+Report at least 2 potential shortcuts or design tradeoffs that might have long-term consequences.

 ### Marking Guide
+- insightfulness of your analysis
+- plausibility of the design debt you identified
+- 2% project bonus for using SonarQube and pointing me to a Sonarqube instance

 ## 6. Final Presentation and Report  (10%)
 In class presentation of ~15 minutes; final report polished and cleaned up (e.g. add introduction, conclusions, references).